-I almost didn’t make this recipe because it calls for two cups of olive oil.
+When I first came across the recipe, I almost didn’t make it because it calls for 500ml (two cups) of olive oil.
 But when all was said and done, I ended up with a “salsa” that has completely blown my mind and changed my world.
 I’m not exaggerating!

-It began with a recent good fortune: a few weeks ago I won a “goody bag” of dried chillies from the Cool Chile Company.
+It began with a recent good fortune: a while back I won a “goody bag” of dried chillies from the Cool Chile Company.
 I rarely enter competitions, and win them even less, so I was pretty psyched to receive a weighty parcel of dried pasilla, ancho, guajillo and chipotle chillies, and a bonus sack of masa harina.

 Ever since, my mind’s been reeling over what to do with them.
 One of my objectives is to use this opportunity to get to know the unique flavours of these chillies.
 I’m very familiar with chipotles and their wonderful smokiness, but the others are a bit of a mystery to me.